Natural disasters in India: Floods in India

 Floods are the most common natural disaster in India.
 The heavy southwest monsoon rains cause the Brahmaputra and other rivers to distend their banks, often flooding surrounding areas.
 Though they provide rice paddy farmers with a largely dependable source of natural irrigation and fertilisation, the floods can kill thousands and displace millions.
-Excess, erratic, or untimely monsoon rainfall may also wash away or otherwise ruin crops.
-Almost all of India is flood-prone, and extremely precipitation events, such as flash floods and torrential rains, have become increasingly common in central India over the past several decades, coinciding with rising temperatures.
+Excess, erratic, or untimely monsoon rainfall may also wash away or otherwise ruin crops. mostly that of all of India is flood-prone, and extremely precipitation events, such as flash floods and torrential rains, have become increasingly common in central India over the past several decades, coinciding with rising temperatures.
 Meanwhile, the annual precipitation totals have shown a gradual decline, due to a weakening monsoon circulation as a result of the rapid warming in the Indian Ocean and a reduced land-sea temperature difference.
 This means that there are more extreme rainfall events intermittent with longer dry spells over central India in the recent decades.